singh-aakash15/RideCabApplication/README.md

 }

-4.Driver accepts & completes ride
+4. Driver accepts & completes ride

-5.Payment processed (wallet or cash)
+5. Payment processed (wallet or cash)

-6.Both rate each other
+6. Both rate each other

 ## 🔮 Future Enhancements